kutt27/Tutorial/C#/Codes/WeatherApp/procedure.md

-Certainly!
-I can guide you through the process of building a weather app in C# using an API.
-Let's break down the steps:

 1. Choose a Weather API and Obtain API Key:
    As mentioned, OpenWeatherMap is a popular choice for weather data.
 Sign up for a free account at OpenWeatherMap (openweathermap.org) and obtain an API key.